 In addition, specific to GEAR, a higher proportion of its coal produced in 1Q19 came from the BIB mine (lower calorific value) compared to its KIM mine (higher calorific value).

 GEAR's profitability is affected also by the cash cost of production, which was, luckily, lower in 1Q19: U$23.29 per tonne versus US$25.56 per tonne.

+Another factor is the strip ratio.
 At 4.2, the strip ratio in 1Q19 was similar to 1Q18, so it didn't figure in the lower cost.

 Instead, GEAR's head of investments, Mark Zhou, said the lower cost was due to:

 • From this year, the fee basis for coal haulage has been amended to per tonne per km instead of an hourly basis. • A standing agreement to "share the pain and the gain" between GEAR and its mining contractors -- ie, because coal prices have declined, the contractors charge a lower rate for their services.

 Mr Zhou guided for the FY19 average cash cost to be about US$25/tonne (down 8.8 % y-o-y).

 What GEAR also has going for it this year is its ability to ramp up production.

 Unlike most of its Indonesian peers, GEAR has been delivering rising production volumes, which help offset lower ASPs and keep the company profitable.